SuperFLEB/blender_addon_template/README.md

   * Get operators' defaults!
 And reset operators' properties to defaults!
 * Example code:
   * A starter Readme
+  * A simple operator that doesn't do much
   * An operator with a whole bunch of panel components
   * An operator with a UIList, including sorting and filtering
   * A Preferences panel